 Finally, we have a barn used for storing hay, which our resident barn owls also call home!

-Dogs are very welcome to stay here and although we have 3 cats, they generally keep themselves to themselves when guests are staying.
+Dogs are very welcome to stay here.
+Although we have 3 cats, they generally keep themselves to themselves when guests are staying.
+We do have hens who have the run of the garden so please keep dogs on a lead.
 Please ring to discuss any particular requirements you have for your dog(s).
 Please see separate page for further details.

 Knockquhassen Reservoir is only about 500 yards from the house.
-Day permits can be purchased from Stranraer & District Angling Association by calling at The Sports Shop, Stranraer.
-The reservoir is stocked with brown and rainbow trout.
-Sea fishing is available at Portpatrick, Stranraer and Luce Bay (see links on Dumfries & Galloway page).
+Stranraer & District Angling Association manages the fishing and stocks the reservoir with brown and rainbow trout.
+Guests can fish on the reservoir for free (fly only).
+You can also purchase a Day permit from us for other local waters managed by SDAA.
+Sea fishing is available at Portpatrick, Stranraer and Luce Bay.

-We are located in a particularly peaceful area at the end of a no-through lane, near Knockquhassen Reservoir.
-As a result we are lucky enough to experience frequent sightings of a wide variety of wildlife including roe deer, rabbits, voles, foxes, greylag geese, ravens, heron, robins, blackbirds, dunnock, kestrels, buzzards and many more …. many of which can be seen at close quarters from the house if you’re lucky!
-Our sunroom can serve as an excellent ‘hide’ allowing great views of a variety of birds and animals from the comfort of the lounge!
-We also have a ‘spotting scope’ which brings them even closer.
-Gannets can also be seen at nearby Corsewall Lighthouse and the coast around Loch Ryan has many sites for bird spotting.
+We are situated in a particularly peaceful location at the end of a no-through lane, near Knockquhassen Reservoir.
+This location means that we frequently see a variety of wildlife.
+We often see roe deer, brown hare, voles, weasel, fox, greylag geese, raven, heron, robin, blackbird, dunnock, kestrel, buzzard and many more.
+You will be able to see some of these at close quarters from the house if you’re lucky!
+Our sunroom serves as an excellent ‘hide’ which allows you to get great views of a variety of birds and animals!
+We even have a ‘spotting scope’ which brings them even closer.
+At Corsewall Lighthouse a few miles to the north you can see gannets.
+Loch Ryan also has many excellent sites for bird spotting.